newrelic/node-newrelic/README.md

 * There are irregularities around transaction trace capture and display.
   If you notice missing or incorrect information from transaction traces, let us know.
-* External requests (and other calls to modules made as part of a transaction) are not being accurately instrumented in many cases.
 * There are over 20,000 modules on npm.
 We can only instrument a tiny number of them.
 Even for the modules we support, there are a very large number of ways to use them.
 If you see data you don't expect on